 Open the App Store app

-- Tap Updates and update at least one app (assuming you have updates available)
+- Update at least one app (assuming you have updates available)

 - You may be asked to accept Apple’s new terms and conditions and accept it and refresh the app(s).
 Accepting these terms sometimes fixes your Apple Music problem